mdn/content/files/en-us/web/javascript/reference/global_objects/date/utc/index.md

 If a parameter is outside of the expected range, the `UTC()` method updates the other parameters to accommodate the value.
-For example, if `15` is used for `month`, the year will be incremented by 1
-`(year + 1)` and `3` will be used for the month.
+For example, if `15` is used for `monthIndex`, the year will be incremented by 1 `(year + 1)` and `3` will be used for the month.

 `UTC()` is a static method of {{jsxref("Date")}}, so it's called as